chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ### Object-based API

-For a syntax
+Another brief syntax might use the type as the key and the name as its value:

 ```js
 lookup({ service: 'foo' })
 ```

 While this is nice from the perspective of the consumer of the API, it muddies the API substantially and makes implementation more complex and with much worse performance: the lookup would have to iterate over all keys on the object passed every time, mapping those keys to the *known* identifer interface and then checking the others against the registry.
+This also makes the TypeScript implementation considerably more difficult, for similar reasons to the runtime implementation, but at compile time.

 Implementer concerns should not be *primary*, but they are important, and here they have performance implications that, while not dramatic, can easily be avoided by other proposals.